kinow/autosubmit/docs/source/usage/configuration/new_job.rst

 * THREADS:  threads number to be submitted to the HPC.
 If not specified, defaults to 1.

-* TASKS: tasks number to be submitted to the HPC.
-If not specified, defaults to 1.

 * QUEUE: queue to add the job to.
 If not specificied, uses PLATFORM default.

 * RETRIALS: Number of retrials if job fails